 Now, look at the examples again through the lens of an IT Manager or Director and classify them as urgent, important, or both.
 Did your answers change?

-Finally, avoid becoming a reactive decision maker.
+Avoid becoming a reactive decision maker.
 Working from a reactive state is a short-term mindset and creates a false sense of urgency.
 The risk of burnout and malaise increases the longer your team operates in a state of urgency and reaction.
 Instead, operate from a long-term viewpoint and train your thought processes to bring the horizon into focus.

-Much like moving from a first person point of view to that of a third person in a video game, transitioning into a managerial role shifts the focus of your success one level backwards.
+Much like moving from a first person point of view to that of a third person in a video game, transitioning into a managerial role shifts the focus of your success one level back.

 - How do we achieve alignment between our processes and organizational objectives?